- CCUS Basics

 CCUS can clean up the stubborn emissions that renewables struggle to reach.
 According to the International Energy Agency, “reaching net zero will be virtually impossible without CCUS”.

-Industry accounts for about 30% of global greenhouse gas emissions, mostly in the form of carbon dioxide.
-Some can be cut out easily using renewable electricity, but much cannot.
+Industrial cleaner.
+Industry accounts for about a quarter of global GHG emissions, most in the form of carbon dioxide.
+Some of those emissions can be eliminated easily using renewable electricity, but much cannot.
 For example, carbon dioxide is a by-product of some chemical processes, such as making the most common type of cement using limestone.
 CCUS may be the most realistic way to tackle those emissions.
 Many industrial processes also need intense heat, which can be difficult or expensive to provide with electricity using today’s technologies, so it usually comes from burning fossil fuels.
 CCUS could be the most cost-effective way to cut those emissions.

+Power supporter.
 Future electricity generation is likely to be dominated by solar and wind power, with output that depends on the weather rather than tracking demand.
-On a still, grey day, we will need backup power.
-In many countries, backup will be provided by natural gas – which could supply low-carbon electricity with the help of CCUS.
+On a still, grey day, backup power will be needed.
+In many locations, backup will be provided by natural gas – which could supply low-carbon electricity with the help of CCUS.

-Hydrogen is likely to be an essential part of a net-zero world.
-It can be used to power heavy industry and long-range transport in a low-carbon way.
+Hydrogen launcher.
+Hydrogen will be an essential part of a net zero world.
+It can be used to power heavy industry and long-range transport in a low carbon way.
 It can also replace natural gas in providing heat.
-It is becoming an important part of Europe’s decarbonization plans.
+It is becoming an important part of decarbonization plans.
 Eventually, most hydrogen will be made using surplus renewable power; in the meantime, gas-rich countries can drive the clean hydrogen market by making it from natural gas.
 This process generates carbon dioxide, so CCUS is needed to clean it up.

-Just cutting down on emissions won’t be enough to prevent dangerous climate change.
+Air purifier.
+Just cutting down on emissions will not be enough to prevent dangerous climate change.
 Some carbon dioxide will need to be taken out of the air, both to balance any remaining greenhouse gas emissions and to compensate for emissions in the past.
 This is known as carbon removal.
 The storage element of CCUS will be vital in ensuring the removed carbon does not return to the atmosphere.

 How much CCUS is needed to reach net zero emissions?

-The International Energy Agency (IEA) recently developed a scenario to show what technologies must be deployed to reach net zero emissions from the energy sector.
-It sees carbon capture reaching 1.6 billion tonnes (gigatonnes) per year by 2030, and 7.6 gigatonnes per year by 2050.
-To put that into perspective, stand-alone CCUS facilities can currently capture around 1-2 million tonnes of carbon dioxide per year.
-CCUS hubs will be able to store 5-10 million tonnes of carbon dioxide per year by 2030, so around two hubs a month would need to be built every year until 2030 to meet the IEA scenario.
+The International Energy Agency (IEA) has developed a scenario to show what technologies must be deployed to reach net zero emissions from the energy sector.
+It sees carbon storage capacity reaching 1.2 gigatonnes a year by 2030, and 7.6 gigatonnes per year by 2050.
+To put that into perspective, stand-alone CCUS facilities can capture around 1-2 million tonnes of carbon dioxide per year.
+CCUS hubs are likely to store an average of 10 million tonnes of carbon dioxide per year by 2030, so around four hubs each quarter would need to be built every year from 2024 to 2030 to meet the IEA scenario.

 How CCUS can support industrial regions and jobs